 The Boathouse incorporates a magnificently refurbished pub and restaurant with intimate dining areas as well as areas for larger groups.
-The interior is finished to the highest standard using natural finishes with subtle lighting for a warm ambience.
+The interior is finished to the highest standard using natural finishes with subtle lighting for a warm ambiance.

 The light and airy main restaurant has a wonderful vaulted ceiling and offers a contemporary dining space with classic touches

 Please Note: We do not serve food on a Monday

 Food served Tuesday to Saturday from 12pm to 5pm and 6pm to 9pm.

 Carvery 12pm to 7pm on Sundays.
 Sorry but we don’t serve food on Mondays.

 (We do a Carvery on Bank Holiday Monday’s.
 Please get in contact for details)

 Booking is strongly recommended